Warehouse costs in trades are 80 % hidden costs, not rent. A 5-person business loses 28,000 to 52,000 EUR per year without noticing.

 The cost of a "quick trip to the supply house" is routinely underestimated.
 For this calculation, we allow 80 to 120 minutes: securing the job site, driving there, searching for the item, waiting in line, paying, driving back, and getting back into the work flow.
 A detailed breakdown shows how this adds up to a total cost of 143 to 210 EUR per trip once you factor in labor, vehicle costs, and lost contribution margin.

-At two to three unplanned trips per week, that adds up to 15,000 to 25,000 EUR per year — on its own already more than the visible warehouse costs for rent, shelving, and insurance.
+At two to three unplanned trips per week, that adds up to 15,000 to 25,000 EUR per year.
+On its own already more than the visible warehouse costs for rent, shelving, and insurance.

 If you want to systematically track your actual material consumption, the article on consumables calculation in the trades walks you through the process step by step.